nationalarchives/tna-frontend-jinja/README.md

 The included templates are a like-for-like port, the only difference between the Nunjucks examples and their Jinja equivalents is having to quote key names, e.g. `'text'` instead of `text`.

 We test each component against its published [component fixtures](https://github.com/nationalarchives/tna-frontend/blob/main/src/nationalarchives/components/button/fixtures.json) to ensure complete compatibility.

+### Overriding templates

+To make modifications to the templates, create a new file in your applciation templates directory with the same name as the template you want to customise.

+For example, if your application templates directory is `app/templates`, create `app/templates/components/button/macro.html` and insert your own HTML using the same macro name (e.g. `tnaButton`).

+This way you can continue to use the same import (e.g. `{% from 'components/button/macro.html' import tnaButton -%}`) but introduce your own bespoke functionality.

 ## Compatibility with TNA Frontend